Bacon ice cream: Notable uses

 Bacon ice cream has been recreated by other chefs in recent years.
-For example, it appears on the menu at Espai Sucre in Barcelona, a restaurant that specialises in desserts, with descriptions such as "innovative" and "spectacular".
+For example, it appears on the menu at Espai Sucre in Barcelona, a restaurant that specializes in desserts, with descriptions such as "innovative" and "spectacular".
 In the United States, bacon was one of the themes for dessert at the Fancy food show.
 In 2006, two separate contestants created versions of bacon ice cream in the reality series Top Chef.
 Celebrity chef Bob Blumer won a Texas ice cream making competition with a bacon ice cream.
 Originally planning to use candied bacon, he changed at the last moment to do a bacon brittle ice cream.
 Chef Michael Symon made bacon ice cream in the first season of the Food Network's The Next Iron Chef competition.
 Andrew Knowlton, a judge, dismissed it as not original.
 But Symon managed to progress in the competition and eventually win.
 Burger King rolled out a "bacon sundae", vanilla ice cream with caramel, chocolate, bacon bits, and one strip of bacon, in the summer of 2012 in the US.
 It was tested in Nashville in April.